 - Thanks to the shape, the collectors have a wider angle and spend more time absorbing

 - The heat retention of the tubes are particularly impressive, which allows more use during overcast days and night time

-- If one tube breaks you don’t have to replace the whole panel, because the tubes are independent from each other
+- If one tube breaks you don’t have to replace the whole panel because the tubes are independent of each other

 - It’s a great collector for areas with strong winds, seeing as the independent tubes allow air to pass in between